JackBailey/hl-test/README.md

 Credits & Special Thanks
 ======================
 James - An absolute shit-ton of help.
 He taught me almost everything I know about HL1 modding.
-Oh, yeah, he also gave me code for some of the minor minor changes in this mod.
+Oh, yeah, he also gave me code for some of the minor changes in this mod.

 The Spirit of Half-Life Team - Code snippet for customizable model scaling

+Magic Nipples - HAssault code (from his Monster Files series)

 ZooL - Raw mouse input fix (from Half-Nuked)